Anett Kontaveit: 2021: Four titles, WTA Finals runner-up & top 10

-2022: World No. 2, coaching change, struggles after Covid, fifth title
+2022: World No. 2, coaching change, struggles after COVID, sixth title

 Kontaveit started at the Sydney International as the fourth seed.
 She began her campaign by defeating Zhang Shuai, Elena-Gabriela Ruse, and Ons Jabeur to reach the semifinals.
-However, she was defeated by third seed Barbora Krejčíková, in the final set tirbreaker, despite having seven match points.
+However, she was defeated by third seed Barbora Krejčíková, in the final set tiebreaker, despite having seven match points.

 Seeded No. 7 at the Australian Open, she was considered a favourite following her run of form at the end of 2021.
-She defeated Kateřina Siniaková in the first round but was upset by Danish teenager and rising star, Clara Tauson, in the second round.
+She defeated Kateřina Siniaková in the first round but was upset by Danish teenager and rising star, Clara Tauson, in the second.

-Continuing a streak of indoor hardcourt wins in 2021- Kontaveit won the St. Petersburg Trophy as the second seed, reaching the final after defeating Jil Teichmann, Sorana Cîrstea, Belinda Bencic, and Jeļena Ostapenko.
+Continuing a streak of indoor hardcourt wins in 2021, Kontaveit won the St. Petersburg Ladies' Trophy as the second seed, reaching the final after defeating Jil Teichmann, Sorana Cîrstea, Belinda Bencic, and Jeļena Ostapenko.
 She defeated the top seed, Maria Sakkari, in the final, in three sets, and reached a career high of No. 5.

 Kontaveit then played at the Qatar Ladies Open, and defeated Ana Konjuh, Elise Mertens, Ons Jabeur, and recent Dubai Tennis Championships champion, Jeļena Ostapenko, to reach the final.
 This was her second WTA 1000 final- after Wuhan in 2018.
 She was defeated by Iga Świątek.
 This run helped her ranking rise to a career-high of No. 4 in the world.

-Kontaveit then experienced a drop in form, losing in the third and second rounds at the Sunshine Double- falling to 30th seed Markéta Vondroušová at Indian Wells and an unseeded American player, Ann Li in Miami, respectively.
-At the Porsche Tennis Grand Prix in Stuttgart, she reached the quarterfinals, where she lost to Aryna Sabalenka in three sets, in a rematch of last year's quarterfinal.
+Kontaveit then experienced a drop in form, losing in the third and second rounds at the Sunshine Double- falling to 30th seed Markéta Vondroušová at Indian Wells and an unseeded American player, Ann Li, in Miami.
+At the Stuttgart Grand Prix, she reached the quarterfinals, before she lost to Aryna Sabalenka in three sets, in a rematch of last year's quarterfinal.
 She then withdrew from the Madrid Open after contracting COVID-19; this period of illness led to her reporting fitness struggles such as breathing issues throughout the summer months.
 Upon her return, she participated at the Italian Open where she lost to Petra Martić in the second round, after receiving a bye in the first round.